 Optional Oatmeal Smoothie Recipe Additions

 The beauty of smoothies is their flexibility.
-Stock up on a few essentials, and you’ll have super healthy breakfast smoothies on demand!
+Stock up on a few essentials or survey what you already have, then use them to blend up healthy breakfast smoothies on demand!

 - Strawberry Oatmeal Smoothie.
 Replace half of the banana with frozen strawberries.
 If you’d like it to be a peanut butter oatmeal smoothie no bananas, you can replace the bananas with strawberries entirely.